-Yet in all cases, helping the person who first asked to find new strength and personally grow: is the most spiritual and graceful path ahead to resolving a relationship crisis.
+In all cases, helping the person who first asks for help to find new strength: is the most spiritual and graceful path ahead of resolving a relationship crisis.

 The simple truth is this:

-If you want to keep a partner you have to be willing to accept and let them go fully now.
-This requires looking into your heart, learning from the mistakes made, making corrections so the relationship more closely follows to each person instead of outside ideals or one person only.
+If you want to keep a partner, you have to be willing to accept and let them go fully now.
+Look into your heart, learn from the mistakes made, making corrections, so the relationship more closely follows to each person instead of outside ideals.

-We teach the person asking for help, since by asking for help, you have stepped up and are now ready to work upon your side of change.
+We teach the person asking for help since by asking for help, you have stepped up and are now ready to work on your side of change.
 In this manner we know for sure our process will help you find wholeness.
 This is the seed starting to make a larger difference and then in time these teachings improve, repair and lead to fuller relationships.